Acid-Fast Bacillus (AFB) Testing

 - You have symptoms that suggest pulmonary TB, such as a lingering cough that produces phlegm or sputum that may contain streaks of blood

-- You have a positive TB skin test and have characteristic lung involvement (as shown by X-ray)
+- You have a positive TB skin or blood test and have characteristic lung involvement (as shown by X-ray)

 - Someone you are in close contact with, for example a family member or co-worker, has been diagnosed with TB and you either have symptoms or you have a condition or disease that puts you at a much higher risk of contracting the disease, such as HIV/AIDS.
 (Those with AIDS are more likely than other affected patients to have TB outside of the lungs and have few or vague symptoms)